-The citywide and precinct Major Crime statistics for the first three months of 2013 have now been posted.
+The citywide and precinct Major Crime statistics for the first eleven months of 2013 have now been posted.

-Through March, Major Crimes are down citywide by 9% when compared with the same time period in 2012.
-Violent Crimes are down 1% compared with last year and Property Crimes are down by 9% overall, when compared with the previous year.
+Through November, Major Crimes are even citywide when compared with the same time period in 2012.
+Violent Crimes are down by 3% and Property Crimes have pulled even, when compared with the same time period last year.

-NOTE: The large increase in Burglaries through March 2013 is inflated by a small number of incidents with multiple victims.
+NOTE: The large increase in Burglaries in 2013 has been inflated by a small number of incidents with multiple victims that occurred in the first half of the year.
 These incidents have involved break-ins to storage units in apartments or condos or break-ins at hotels and parking garages.
-Four of these incidents, for example, account for nearly 100 of the reported burglaries.
+Five of these incidents, for example, account for more than 100 of the reported burglaries.

 CITYWIDE YEAR TO DATE:

 Reported Major Crimes for each month in 2013 compared with the same time period in 2012: